- Dec 18

 This is especially true for high-stakes licensure exams, where the credential is mandatory for practice.
 If test candidates fail to obtain the credential, they may challenge the process.
-And by challenge, we mean lawsuit.
+A challenge could mean a lawsuit.

 A high-stakes exam is one that has meaningful consequences for the test candidate, so the risk of lawsuits is probably more prevalent than it may seem.

-Per Lenora Knapp Ph.D., author of The Business of Certification, consulting an attorney familiar with credentialing law before test-development begins is advisable because risks can also come from:
+Per Lenora Knapp Ph.D., author of The Business of Certification, advises consulting an attorney familiar with credentialing law before test-development begins to address these issues:

 - Failing to follow credentialing best practices

 - Unfairly excluding otherwise qualified test candidates

 - Not having written policies for handling appeals and disciplinary actions